 We may need to ban charter schools, that try to privatize public money so as to ensure Public Schools for all students which is embedded in our Federal, State and Local Laws such as the Individuals with Disabilities Education Act (IDEA) or Family Education Rights and Privacy Act (FERPA) and Protection of Pupil Rights Amendment (PPRA).

 Some public charters, however, do adhere to best practices in the public interest with teacher-led schools that welcome all students including those with the highest needs.
-We must do more in our school districts for our disabled and special needs students as well as for english learners and gifted students by offering appropriate programs.
+We must do more in our school districts for our disabled and special needs students as well as for multi-language learners and gifted students by offering appropriate programs.

 I protect the rights of all students including minorities and/or majorities of students including LGBTQ, Muslim and Dreamers, Asian, African American, Indian, and every child and student to be safe and free to learn and grow in a positive environment to their fullest potential, goals and dreams for lifelong learning.
 Education brings people together in community and for our common good face-to-face in the classroom, in our neighborhoods or towns.
 We also meet on the computer, in auditoriums, on the sports fields and in our homes and jobs with more learning opportunities.